ozgur-yalcin/netgsm.go/README.md

 # Netgsm
 An easy-to-use netgsm.com.tr API with golang

-# Security
-If you discover any security related issues, please email ozguryalcin@outlook.com instead of using the issue tracker.

 # License
 The MIT License (MIT).
 Please see License File for more information.